The Technology that Makes Mattresses Breathe

 The Airflow Transfer System

-The Kool–Flow cover is the beginning and end of the Airflow Transfer System.
+The Kool-Flow cover is the beginning and end of the Airflow Transfer System.
 Micro-vents are knitted into the fabric to let air flow through more freely.
-The closest parallel in competing brands is ports in the side panels of Simmons Beautyrest models to let air flow into and out of the pocket coil support base.
-In the Kool–Flow cover, the whole fabric is dotted with micro-vents, providing access to airflow all the way around.
+The closest parallel in competing brands is ports in the foam edge support rails panels of Simmons Beautyrest models to let air flow into and out of the pocket coil support base.
+In the Kool-Flow cover, the whole fabric is dotted with micro-vents, providing access to airflow all the way around.
 This ensures that air can enter and exit wherever internal air pathways meet the cover.

 Comfort and Support Layers